-Clause 85 of the Bill makes it an offence if a person wilfully obstructs the Data Commissioner or any other person acting for or under his direction while carrying out an audit or an investigation.
+Clause 88 of the Bill makes it an offence if a person wilfully obstructs the Information Commissioner or any other person acting for or under his direction while carrying out an audit or an investigation.
 The clause goes further to provide that if a director or officer is found guilty of such offence he is liable to a fine of five hundred thousand dollars.

-Clause 86 of the Bill makes it an offence for a person to make a request for information under false pretences.
-The clause also makes it an offence where a person wilfully makes a false statement to mislead or attempts to mislead the Data Commissioner in the performance of his functions.
+Clause 89 of the Bill makes it an offence for a person to make a request for information under false pretences.
+The clause also makes it an offence where a person wilfully makes a false statement to mislead or attempts to mislead the Information Commissioner in the performance of his functions.

-Clause 87 of the Bill makes it an offence for a person to fail to comply with an order of the Commissioner.
+Clause 90 of the Bill makes it an offence for a person to fail to comply with an order of the Commissioner.

-Clause 88 of the Bill makes it an offence for any person who contravenes section 98 which deals with whistle-blowers.
+Clause 91 of the Bill makes it an offence for any person who contravenes section 100 which deals with whistle-blowers.

-Clause 89 of the Bill would make it an offence for non-compliance with a mandatory code under section 73.
+Clause 92 of the Bill would make it an offence for non-compliance with a mandatory code under section 74.

-Clause 90 of the Bill makes it an offence for a person to wilfully disclose information or maintain a personal information bank in contravention of this Act.
+Clause 93 of the Bill makes it an offence for a person to wilfully disclose information or collect, store or dispose of personal information in a manner that contravenes the Act.

-Clause 91 of the Bill would make it an offence for a person to breach the confidentiality obligations under section 25.
+Clause 94 of the Bill would make it an offence for a person to breach the confidentiality obligations under section 25.

-Clause 92 of the Bill would provide that where a corporation commits an offence under this Act, its officers, directors or agents who directed, authorized, assented to, acquiesced in or participated in the commission of the offence is party to and commits an offence and would be liable to the punishment provided for the offence whether or not the corporation has been prosecuted or convicted.
+Clause 95 of the Bill would provide that where a corporation commits an offence under this Act, its officers, directors or agents who directed, authorized, assented to, acquiesced in or participated in the commission of the offence is party to and commits an offence and would be liable to the punishment provided for the offence whether or not the corporation has been prosecuted or convicted.

-Clause 93 of the Bill would set out the penalties for offences under this Act ranging from fifty thousand dollars to five hundred thousand dollars.
+Clause 96 of the Bill would set out the penalties for offences under this Act ranging from fifty thousand dollars to five hundred thousand dollars.

-Clause 94 of the Bill would set out the penalties for corporations.
+Clause 97 of the Bill would set out the penalties for corporations.